ALAMEDA – Raiders quarterback Derek Carr is in relatively good spirits even after suffering a broken fibula late in Saturday's victory over the Colts.

 It's extremely likely Carr is done for what's left of this season, but Raiders head coach Jack Del Rio said on Monday the third-year pro remains optimistic.

 "He's a very positive young man," Del Rio said.
 "He's all about the team, and being there for the team.
 He is wishing us the best, and will do what he can to be there vocally for us.
 He was outstanding."

-Del Rio was in a giving mood in his Monday press conference, and didn't provide information on Carr's status.
+Del Rio wasn't in a giving mood in his Monday press conference, and didn't provide information on Carr's status.

 "I'm not going to shed any more light on it," Del Rio said.
 "At some point, there may be more details to follow but I don't have any more for you today."